 The implication of the question is clear; “fahar” is asking whether Google will count the link for PageRank purposes.

-Mueller responded with advice in line with the Webmaster Guidelines; namely that a bought link should not pass any SEO signals by using the rel=nofollow or rel=sponsored link attributes.
+Mueller responded with advice in line with the Webmaster Guidelines, namely that you should ensure bought link does not pass any SEO signals by using the rel=nofollow or rel=sponsored link attributes.

 You can view the full conversation below:

 In general, if you're buying a link, it should be with rel=nofollow or rel=sponsored, and that generally wouldn't pass any SEO signals.
-However, it can still be good for your site because it brings good visitors, who might convert on your site, or who might recommend it later.— 🍌 John 🍌 (@JohnMu) November 2, 2019
+However, it can still be good for your site because it brings good visitors, who might convert on your site, or who might recommend it later.— Hey John, Your profile caught my eye.
+Ouch. (@JohnMu) November 2, 2019

 Webmaster Quality Guidelines - Link Schemes